 It also won’t work if you've set a distance to the bottom, for instance, instead of the top and your element is aligned to the top of the parent — it's either the first element in the parent or aligned to the top with flex or grid alignment settings.

-A dropdown menu is a pre-built navigation element that can be added to almost any area of a project.
+A dropdown menu is a pre-built navigation element that can be added to almost any area of a site.
 Usually you’ll see a dropdown element in the navbar of a website.

-From the Add panel on the right, you can drag the dropdown element to the desired location in your project.
+In Add panel > Components, you can drag the dropdown element to the desired location in your site.

-The dropdown list isn't visible until the Dropdown is clicked.
-You can make it visible by going to the Settings tab and enabling the Open menu option.
+The dropdown list isn’t visible until the dropdown is clicked.
+You can make it visible by going to the Settings panel and clicking Menu > Show.
+Learn more about the dropdown element.